10 Best AI Agent Frameworks Compared (2026)

 Before we go deep on each framework, here’s the summary view.
 This table is designed to help you narrow your options quickly—then you can read the detailed sections for the ones that fit your use case.

-| Framework | Best For | Learning Curve | Multi-Agent | Production Ready |
+| Framework | Best For | Learning Curve | Multi-Agent | Languages |

 |---|---|---|---|---|

-| LangChain | Complex integrations, RAG | Steep | With LangGraph | ✅ Yes |
+| LangChain | Complex integrations, RAG | Steep | With LangGraph | Py, JS/TS |

-| LangGraph | Stateful workflows | Steep | ✅ Excellent | ✅ Yes |
+| LangGraph | Stateful orchestration | Steep | ✅ Excellent | Py, JS/TS |

-| AutoGen | Multi-agent conversations | Steep | ✅ Core strength | ✅ Yes |
+| AutoGen | Multi-agent conversations | Steep | ✅ Core strength | Py, .NET |

-| CrewAI | Rapid prototyping, teams | Gentle | ✅ Role-based | ✅ Growing |
+| CrewAI | Agentic workflows, teams | Gentle | ✅ Role-based | Python |

-| LlamaIndex | Knowledge retrieval, RAG | Moderate | ✅ Good | ✅ Yes |
+| LlamaIndex | Knowledge retrieval, RAG | Moderate | ✅ Good | Py, JS/TS |

-| Semantic Kernel | Enterprise .NET/Java | Moderate | ✅ Good | ✅ Enterprise |
+| Semantic Kernel | Enterprise .NET/Java | Moderate | ✅ Good | .NET, Py, JS |

-| Pydantic AI | Structured outputs | Low | Limited | ✅ Specialized |
+| Pydantic AI | Structured outputs | Low | Limited | Python |

-| SmolAgents | Minimal overhead | Low | Basic | ⚠️ Lightweight |
+| SmolAgents | Minimal overhead | Low | Basic | Python |

-| Phidata | Multi-modal agents | Low | ✅ Good | ✅ Growing |
+| Phidata | Multi-modal agents | Low | ✅ Good | Python |

 Quick wins:

 - New to agents?
-Start with CrewAI
+Start with CrewAI or n8n

-- Multi-agent orchestration?
-AutoGen or LangGraph
+- Need stateful orchestration?
+LangGraph

 - Building RAG applications?
 LlamaIndex